 Mela Youngblood began making pottery in the late 1960s and quickly achieved a distinctive style for her work.
 As an artist, Mela took the process of making her pottery very seriously.
-She decided that each piece she made had to be perfect, a trait which she passed on to her children, Nathan Youngblood, and Nancy Youngblood.
+She decided that each piece she made had to be perfect, a trait which she passed on to her children, Nathan Youngblood and Nancy Youngblood.
 Mela was a daughter of Margaret Tafoya and the mother of Nathan Youngblood and Nancy Youngblood.
-Of all of Margaret’s daughters, she was the first one to create a storage jar which survived the firing process.
-Mela made pottery for such a short time so it is always exciting to see her distinctive pieces of influential pottery!
+Of all of Margaret’s daughters, she was the first to create a storage jar that survived the firing process.
+Mela made pottery for such a short time, so it is always exciting to see her distinctive pieces of influential pottery!